 What are Bifocals For?

-Bifocals are used to offer vision correction for people who experience blurriness when focusing on both close up objects and far away objects.
-To correct this vision problem, bifocal lenses are cut in a way that the upper half magnifies farther objects, and the lower half magnifies close up objects.
+Bifocals offer vision correction for people who experience blurriness when focusing on both close up objects and far away objects.
+To correct this vision problem, bifocal lenses are cut in a way that the upper half focuses farther objects, and the lower half magnifies close up objects.
 You might be wondering: “why?”
 Well, the short answer is that we typically hold objects closer to us at a lower-angle.
 For example, books, restaurant menus, and smartphones.
 Farther away things, such as distant landmarks or street signs, are usually seen on the upper half of our vision.

 How Much Do Bifocal Glasses Cost?

 Bifocal glasses cost different amounts depending on where you buy them.
 At EyeBuyDirect.com, you can get high-quality bifocal glasses for as low as $30!
-Some online retailers sell bifocal glasses at more than $200 prices, so EyeBuyDirect.com is the way to go for both affordability and quality.
+Some online retailers sell bifocal glasses at more than $200, so EyeBuyDirect.com is the way to go for both affordability and quality.
 To start your eyewear journey, just visit our eyewear catalog here!
 Once you select a frame style that you like, all you need to do is enter in your special bifocal prescription in the lens check-out page, and voila!

 If you’re on the lookout for more prescription related information and guides, you can find some more answers on our tips & guides page here.
 We have in-depth tutorials on almost every aspect of glasses shopping, from fashion articles about face shapes to technical how-tos about measuring your pupillary distance.